zdbrig/SQOIN-API/readme.md

    - If the server updates its schema, you can update the reference in SQOIN-API.
    - If using compile-time bridging code, call `/generate-bridge` with the new specs, test, then redeploy.
 2. **Model Updates**
-   - The LLM might be updated or fine-tuned on your logs to improve translation or offline predictions.
+   - The LLM might be updated or fine-tuned on your logs to improve translation or offline predictions (and dummy responses).
 3. **Log Retention**
    - Decide how long to keep request–response pairs.
 Some data might be sensitive, so observe regulatory or privacy constraints.